Repetition Of Musical Ideas Creates A Sense of Direction In Your Solo

 The 2nd sentence builds further on the first one.

-That is why in your solo, it’s not good enough to just start with your last note you just played.
+That is why in your solo, it’s not good enough to just start with the last note you just played.

 The repetition needs to be “recognizable” and “obvious”.